Emmalamlfz/PepsiCo-New-Product-Launch/README.md

 # New-Product-Launch-project-for-Pepsico
-This is an individual Capstone project guided by my mentors in Kantar Worldpanel and the National University of Singapore.
+This is an individual Capstone project guided by my mentors in Kantar Worldpanel,Shanghai and the National University of Singapore.

 Technical solution and roadmap can be seen in this link: [Final Report](https://github.com/Emmalamlfz/New-Product-Launch-project-for-Pepsico/blob/main/LinFangzhou_KWP.pdf)

+## Table of Content:

-## Objective 1.
+### Objective 1.
 Indentify Potato Chips Market Landscape
 - What is the trend of Chinese Potato Chips Market?
 - What is the Competitive Landscape?